madisonr0953/sep11-freedom-project/entries/entry03.md

 For the engineering design process I am now at the point where I can now use my gathered info to begin building/creating.

 ### Skills
 The skills I learned while obtaining info for Three.js is the ability to gather important info, since I had to pick what I wanted to learn taking in those pieces of evidence.
-Furthermore I also learned how to
+Furthermore I also learned how to process info as I needed to understand what I was learning and how to use it in my code.

 [Previous](entry02.md) | [Next](entry04.md)